ddatunashvili/ddatunashvili/README.md

 # Davit Datunasvili
-## Junior Web Designer and  Developer
+## Junior Web Designer and  Python Developer

 My name is Davit Datunsahvili I'm a Front End Developer based in Georgia ☀️.
 I describe myself as a passionate developer who loves coding, open source, and the web platform ❤️.